 Classification Based on Growth Rate and Grade:

-In summary, the classification of brain stem glioma into stages is based on the tumor's location in the brain stem, its growth rate, and its cell characteristics.
+In summary, the classification of brain stem glioma into stages is based on the tumour's location in the brain stem, its growth rate, and its cell characteristics.
 This classification helps medical professionals tailor treatment plans to individual patients, improving the chances of a positive outcome.

 Understanding the complexities of brain stem glioma is the first step towards advocating for effective treatment and support.
 If you or someone you know is affected by brain stem glioma, it's important to consult with a medical professional who specializes in neuro-oncology for the most accurate diagnosis and treatment options.